nurulmac11/nmacun/content/gae-ssl.md

 tags = ["google app engine", "google cloud platform", "cloudflare", "ssl", "subdomain"]
 +++

-We have 3 separate environment(namely, version) for our app which is hosted in google app engine; development, staging and production.
+We have 3 separate environments(namely, version) for our app which is hosted in google app engine; development, staging and production.
 We already have example.com mapped to master version of app but I need to map staging.extra.example.com to staging environment with ssl enabled.
-Google App Engine allow you to add a wildcard custom domain then it automatically maps each versions as subdomains of it.
+Google App Engine allows you to add a wildcard custom domain then it automatically maps each versions as subdomains of it.
 So, in our case, if we add *.extra.example.com, google app engine will automatically map staging environment(version) to staging.extra.example.com.

 <!-- more -->